sei40kr/yonvim/README.md

 To enable Firenvim, install the Firenvim extension to your browser and run `:FirenvimInstall` in Yonvim.

-When you update Yonvim, you need to run `:FirenvimInstall` and click the `Reload settings` in the Firenvim extension.
+When you update Yonvim, you need to re-run `:FirenvimInstall` in the newer Yonvim and click the `Reload settings` in the Firenvim extension.

 | Key Binding | Description        |
 | :---------- | :----------------- |